fruityvegetables/WorkdayScheduler/README.md

 * Fifth commit fixed a bug
 * Sixth commit is probably my last... everything is functioning except for getting the proper color displayed.
 * Seventh commit is actually probably my last, I fixed some typos and added lots of juicy comments.
+* Final fix has been implemented, thanks to Eric!